kyma-project/examples/README.md

 ## :warning: **Archived**

 This repository has been deprecated and archived.
 Replacements can be found in the individual [module pages](https://kyma-project.io/#/06-modules/README).
-Telemetry related guides moved to the new [telemetry integration guides](https://kyma-project.io/#/telemetry-manager/user/README?id=integration-guides).
+Telemetry-related guides moved to the new [Telemetry integration guides](https://kyma-project.io/#/telemetry-manager/user/README?id=integration-guides).

 ## Overview